-With Namibia, as the economically second most inequal society in the world1, facing what is called the double-burden of malnutrition2 and undernutrition-related costs to the Namibian economy of at least N\$ 11 billion (> 5,2% of Namibia's GDP) per year3, the Government in collaboration with other stakeholders revised its Food and Nutrition Security Policy in 2021 to tackle this important issue through a coordinated inter-sectoral multi-stakeholder approach.
+Despite Namibia's status as upper-middle income country, it is economically the second-most inequal society worldwide, with 43.3% of the population living in multidimensional poverty.
+Namibia also faces what is called the triple-burden of malnutrition with overnutrition (overweigh/obesity) coexisting alongside undernutrition (stunting/wasting) and hidden hunger (micro-nutrient deficiencies).
+In 2016 undernutrition-related costs to the Namibian economy were already estimated at least N\$ 11 billion (> 5,2% of Namibia's GDP) per year.

+In 2021, the Namibian Government, in collaboration with various stakeholders, revised its Food and Nutrition Security Policy to tackle these important and interrelated issues through a coordinated inter-sectoral multi-stakeholder approach.

-It is against this background that this Nutrition Training Manual was developed as a means to raise awareness and strengthen knowledge, on healthy nutrition practices, including maternal and child nutrition, as well as breastfeeding and complementary feeding during the very important first 1,000 Days.
+It is against this background that this Nutrition Training Manual was developed as a means to raise awareness and strengthen knowledge on healthy nutrition practices, including maternal and child nutrition, as well as breastfeeding and complementary feeding during the crucial first 1,000 days of a child's life.

-In addition, this manual aims at creating a better understanding of crucial linkages between the areas of health and agriculture, i.e., the foods we eat and the food we grow.
-This is particularly important considering that over 60% of the population is living in poverty and most Namibians cannot afford a healthy, nutritious diet the $\pm$ N\$ 3,100 which a family of 5 would have to spend each month on food items alone to ensure the minimum of a sufficiently nutritious diet.
+In addition, this manual aims at creating a better understanding of crucial linkages between the areas of health and agriculture, i.e., the food we eat and what we grow.
+This is particularly important considering the high levels of poverty and that most Namibians are not able to afford a minimally nutritious diet [costed at NAD 3,131 monthly for a family of five in 2021 and notably higher today].

-The Nutrition and Food Security Alliance of Namibia (NAFSAN - www.nafsan.org) with support from and in collaboration with GIZ Namibia's Farming for Resilience (F4R) project therefore developed this Facilitators' Manual to provide clear yet comprehensive information in a very engaging and participatory manner to empower Namibians of all walks of life to make conscious and healthier choices for themselves and their children, and to inspire them to take organic and sustainable food production into their own hands.
+Conceptualized by The Nutrition and Food Security Alliance of Namibia (www.nafsan.org) with support from and in close collaboration with GIZ Namibia's Farming for Resilience (F4R) Project, this Facilitators' Manual strives to:

+- ✓ provide clear yet comprehensive information in an engaging and participatory manner; - ✓ to empower Namibians at all levels of society and enable them to make more informed and healthier choices for themselves and their children regarding nutrition; - ✓ and to inspire them to take organic and sustainable food production into their own hands, thereby improving access to healthy food and food self-sufficiency at the household level.

-As this manual is the first of its kind in terms of comprehensiveness and approach, it will be rolled out and tested in the field throughout 2023.
-Feedback from participants from different cultural and socio-economic backgrounds living in both rural and urban settings across Namibia, will allow for an evidence-based revision of this material and shall pave the way for future endorsement by the Namibian Government and official recognition from the then established Namibian United Nations Nutrition Network.
+This manual, a first of its kind in terms of comprehensiveness and approach, started being rolled out and assessed in the field in early 2023.
+Ongoing feedback from facilitators and participants from diverse cultural and socio-economic backgrounds in rural and urban settings across Namibia will allow for an evidence-based revision of this material in the future.

-We hope that this manual will make a significant contribution to improving the nutritional status of all Namibians and that its implementation will bring various stakeholders across multiple sectors of society in pursuance of the common vision to achieve zero hunger closer together.
+We hope this manual will make a significant contribution to improving the nutritional status of all Namibians and that its implementation will bring a diversity of stakeholders together in pursuance of the common vision to achieve zero hunger in the not-too-distant future.